-This organization shall be known as the Rochester Recreation Club of the Deaf, Inc., hereafter named RRCD, a non-profit organization.
+This organization shall be known as the Rochester Recreation Club for the Deaf, Inc., hereafter named RRCD, a non-profit organization.

-The principal office for the transaction of the business of RRCD is fixed and located at 1564 Lyell Avenue, City of Rochester, County of Monroe, and State of New York.
+The principal office for the transaction of the business of RRCD is fixed and located in County of Monroe, and State of New York.
 The Board of Directors of RRCD may at any time or from time to time change the location of the principal office from one location to another in this county.

 Notwithstanding any other provision of the bylaws, RRCD is organized exclusively for the activities as specified in Section 501(c)(3) of the Internal Revenue Code of 1954, and shall not carry on any activity not permitted to be carried on by a corporation exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code of 1954.